quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Contributors

 Igor Lubashev contributed text to {{connid}} on server-selected connection IDs.
+Mike Bishop and Martin Thomson contributed text in various places.

 # Acknowledgments

+Thanks also to Martin Duke, Gorry Fairhurst, Sean Turner, Lucas Pardue and Ian Swett for their reviews.

 This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed